TAXPAYERS: CHOOSE THE OPTION THAT WORKS BEST FOR YOU

 Training is scheduled every year for all of our volunteers in all positions.
 New volunteers generally attend tax class in a traditional setting to obtain their volunteer certification.
 Training covers all the areas needed to prepare simple income tax returns accurately for individuals.
 Once certified, volunteers contribute three to four hours or more per week of their time between the months of February and April at an assigned site.
 Last year, due to the dedication and hard work by tax volunteers, Arizona families who took advantage of free tax help received more than 95 million dollars in federal refunds through the VITA/TCE programs.

-To become a tax volunteer in Pinal County or if you have any questions about this program, please contact the United Way of Pinal County at 520-302-4682 today.
+If you have any questions about this program, please contact Laura Tebou at the United Way of Pinal County at 520-836-0736 today.
+Click here to email Laura.

 More information about the IRS volunteer tax preparation programs is available at www.IRS.gov, keywords ‘Tax Volunteer’.